uwuprotocol/oracle-keeper/README.md

     cd oracle-keeper
     ```

-3. Install the dependencies:
+3. Install the required dependencies:
     ```
     npm install
     ```

 4. Create a `.env` file in the root directory and fill in the necessary variables.
-An example file `.env.example` is provided.
+An example file, `.env.example`, is provided as a reference.

 ## Usage
 1. Navigate into the directory: